kayceeDev/theodinproject/git_test/README.md

-This is Ekene's first git project
+This is Ekene's first git project;